 Often described as the most rewarding way of travel, going solo is an experience that never ceases to amaze or surprise travelers.
-When his hobby turned into a passion, Krishna had no hesitation in booking a solo trip to Sikkim to embark on an adventure that he would remember for a lifetime.
+When his hobby turned into a passion, Krishna had no hesitation in booking a Sikkim solo trip to embark on an adventure that he would remember for a lifetime.

 As a network engineer, travel didn’t come naturally to me.
 Rather, I happened to stumble upon it and eventually travel became my number one hobby.
 Having traveled to places like Malaysia, Thailand, and Indonesia, I was on the lookout for a new place to explore where I would commence another adventure.

-Ultimately, I decided to go on a solo trip to Sikkim because this place had been on my bucket list for a long time.
-Another reason I chose Sikkim was that I believed that the Himalayas in Northern and North-Eastern India have some of best adventure destinations of the world.
+Ultimately, I decided to go on a trip to Sikkim because this place had been on my bucket list for a long time.
+Another reason I chose Sikkim solo trip was that I believed that the Himalayas in Northern and North-Eastern India have some of best adventure destinations of the world.

 Trip Cost: INR 25,000